python-parsy/parsy/docs/tutorial.rst

 ==============================

-Now, sometimes we might want to do more complex logic with the values that are collected as parse results, and do while we are still parsing.
+Now, sometimes we might want to do more complex logic with the values that are collected as parse results, and do so while we are still parsing.

 To continue our example, the above parser has a problem that it will raise an exception if the day and month values are not valid.
 We'd like to be able to